 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-Cash bears no interest and short-term investments are redeemable at any time without penalty.
-The fair value of cash and short-term investments approximates their carrying values due to the immediate or short-term maturity of these financial instruments.
+Cash bears no interest and short-term investments mature one year from the date of purchase and are redeemable at any time without penalty, with interest paid after thirty days.
+The fair value of cash and short-term investments approximate their carrying values due to the immediate or short-term maturity of these financial instruments.